 |Available as||Tablets, capsules, oral liquid medicine, oral liquid sachets and oral drops|

 Iron-deficiency anaemia is caused by a lack of iron.
 Iron is needed to make haemoglobin which carries oxygen around in the bloodstream and is what makes red blood cells red.

 If you have iron-deficiency anaemia, it means that there is a reduced amount of oxygen being carried around in your body.
-This can cause tiredness, breathlessness, dizziness, palpitations and headache.
+This can cause tiredness, breathlessness, dizziness, the sensation of having a 'thumping heart' (palpitations) and headache.

 Iron is found naturally in certain foods, but in conditions where people do not get enough iron from their normal diet for their body's needs, an iron supplement may be useful.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking an iron supplement it is important that your doctor or pharmacist knows:

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.